Audio power

 Audio power is the electrical power transferred from an audio amplifier to a loudspeaker, measured in watts.
-The electrical power delivered to the loudspeaker, together with its efficiency, determines the sound power generated (with the rest of the electrical power being converted to heat).
+The electrical power delivered to the loudspeaker, together with the speaker's efficiency, determines the sound power generated (with the rest of the electrical power being converted to heat).

-Amplifiers are limited in the electrical energy they can output, while loudspeakers are limited in the electrical energy they can convert to sound energy without being damaged or distorting the audio signal.
-These limits, or power ratings, are important to consumers finding compatible products and comparing competitors.
+Amplifiers are limited in the electrical power they can output, while loudspeakers are limited in the electrical power they can convert to sound power without being damaged or distorting the audio signal.
+These limits, or power ratings, are important to consumers in finding compatible products and comparing competitors.

 Power handling

-In audio electronics, there are several methods of measuring power output (for such things as amplifiers) and power handling capacity (for such things as loudspeakers).
+In audio electronics, there are several methods of measuring power output, for such things as amplifiers, and power handling capacity, for such things as loudspeakers.

 Amplifiers

 Amplifier output power is limited by voltage, current, and temperature: